 This smaller and lighter design of a mirrorless camera means that you carry around less weight, and can get more into a small camera bag: an important factor when you start using more lenses and other accessories.

 Winner: Mirrorless camera

-DSLRs use the mirror mechanism to divert light into a dedicated sensor that employs a process called phase detection.
+When you are looking through the viewfinder, DSLRs use the mirror mechanism to divert light into a dedicated focus sensor that employs a process called phase detection.
 The sensor measures the convergence of two light beams to quickly snap the lens into focus.

 The upside of the DSLR viewfinder is that you can see the image directly, previewing exactly what the image sensor will capture.

 The downside of mirrorless cameras is that they have to capture a preview of the image to display on the LCD screen.
 This preview can often be jerky or hard to see, especially on a cheap LCD in bright daylight.
 In low light, the preview can appear grainy.